Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Results based on observational analysis

-Figure~\ref{fig:cs2_gz} illustrates the redshift and parameter dependence of the adiabatic sound speed squared, $c_s^2=\partial p/\partial\rho$, for the Gong--Zhang Type~I (GZ1, left) and Type~II (GZ2, right) dark--energy parametrizations in the $(z,\omega_0)$ plane.
-For the GZ1 model, $c_s^2=\frac{2\omega_0(1+z)+3\omega_0^2}{3(1+z)^2+3\omega_0(1+z)}$, the region satisfying the physical conditions $0<c_s^2<1$ is confined to a relatively narrow wedge that progressively contracts toward higher redshift and more negative $\omega_0$, indicating a rapid loss of perturbative stability away from the late--time regime.
-In contrast, the GZ2 parametrization,\\ $c_s^2=\frac{2\omega_0(1+z)e^{z/(1+z)} +\omega_0\!\left(1+3\omega_0 e^{z/(1+z)}\right)e^{z/(1+z)}} {3(1+z)^2+3\omega_0 e^{z/(1+z)}}$, admits a broader and more gradually evolving domain with positive sound speed, reflecting the smoother redshift dependence induced by the exponential modulation.
+the region satisfying the physical conditions $0<c_s^2<1$ is confined to a relatively narrow wedge that progressively contracts toward higher redshift and more negative $\omega_0$, indicating a rapid loss of perturbative stability away from the late--time regime.
+In contrast, the GZ2 parametrization, , admits a broader and more gradually evolving domain with positive sound speed, reflecting the smoother redshift dependence induced by the exponential modulation.
 The curves $c_s^2=0$ and $c_s^2=1$ delineate the boundaries between unstable, causal, and superluminal regimes, while the horizontal lines denote the observationally preferred best--fit values of $\omega_0$ inferred from background expansion data.
-Taken together, these features demonstrate that perturbative stability provides a complementary consistency criterion, imposing stronger restrictions on the GZ1 parameter space and comparatively milder constraints on GZ2, particularly at moderate redshifts.
+Taken together, these features demonstrate that perturbative stability provides a complementary consistency criterion, imposing stronger restrictions on the GZ1 parameter space and comparatively milder constraints on GZ2, particularly at moderate redshifts.\\